SolaceLabs/solace-demo-observability/README.md

 ---
 This section provides a short summary to get everything running when the required components are available, make sure to follow the steps in document `docs/SolacePubSub+DistributedTracingDemo.pdf` first.

-Open four terminals (using Terminal or something like iTerm):
+Open four terminals (using Terminal or something like iTerm).
+Create and set values for required environment variables for yaml file and SDKPerf in .env file, see sample.env file for neede variables.
+In every terminal run `source /path/to/.env`.

 _Start Jaeger_